Home

 Simple to advanced mechanics

 Mechanical Engineering (ME) is not surprisingly one of the oldest and broadest engineering disciplines.
-Common usage meaning of mechanical is that of a device having parts that perform or assist in performing any type of work.
+Common usage meaning refers to any device having parts that perform, or assist in performing, any type of work.

 ME has evolved from the eighteenth century, the industrial revolution being spurred on and gaining momentum from the invention of the steam engine.
 It received concrete recognition in 1847 by the founding in Birmingham of the Institute of ME.